 They’re also excellent for drainage, warming up the soil faster in the springtime and a little higher for easier harvesting.
 They can make your garden look amazing!
+I’ve also found that raised garden beds are easier for weeding and get less weeds in general.

 There are a many designs & materials you can use create a raised vegetable garden!